Many More Maps

 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

 Ah, Las Vegas.
-I’ve visited this wonderful city twice now, and let me tell you – I have learnt a lot about the city during those trips – including its quirks and many tips that will make your first time in Las Vegas a million times better!
+I’ve visited this wonderful city twice now, and let me tell you – I have learnt a lot about the city during those trips – including its quirks and many secret tips that will make your first time in Las Vegas a million times better!

 When I first visited Vegas I had absolutely no idea what to expect, or how to prepare.
 After all, Las Vegas is unlike anywhere else in the world!
 So, to help you plan your first time in Vegas, I’ve thought about all of the things I wish I knew when I first visited.

-Accommodation Tips for Your First Time in Vegas
+Accommodation Tips for Las Vegas First Timers

-Las Vegas hotel resort fees
+1. Don’t forget about Las Vegas hotel resort fees

 Resort fees are a uniquely Vegas thing, and to be honest they don’t make a whole lot of sense.
 They’re basically a per-night fee that’s added to the price of your room that you have to pay at most hotels in Vegas.